bertrandmc/til/aws/developer-associate-notes.md

 Can also be used to receive emails: incoming emails can be delivered automatically to an S3 bucket.

 Incoming emails can be used to trigger Lambda functions and SNS notifications.

+**Fan Out Patter**
+SNS + SQL can be used to produce the Fan Out pattern, where a message is published in a SNS topic and multiple queues are subscribed to this topic.
+IMPORTANT: SNS cannot send messages to SQS FIFO queues.

 # Streams and Queues